Andy4495/MspTandV/README.md

 by a factor of 10.
 The value used by the library is adjusted to account for this.
 This only affects the uncalibrated temperature reading.

-Notes on G2553/G2452 Low Voltage Operation
+Note on G2553/G2452 Low Voltage Operation
 -----------------------------------------

 Per Figure 1 in the [MSP430G2553][1] and [MSP430G2452][2] Device Datasheets, the devices should only be run at 16 Mhz with a supply voltage of 3.3 V. In order to run at lower voltages (e.g. in a battery-operated setup), you will need to configure a lower system frequency.
 The devices can be run at a supply voltage as low as 2.2 V when running at 8 MHz.
 By default, Energia sets the G2553 and G2452 system frequency at 16 Mhz.
 To run the device at 8 MHz, the `boards.txt` file needs to be edited to add an 8 MHz entry.
 See [this discussion](https://forum.43oh.com/topic/4094-msp430g2553-1mhz-or-16mhz-how-to-set-it/)